stephanienguyen2020/zelta/README.md

-# Zelta - Advanced AI Companionship Platform
+# :robot: Zelta - Advanced AI Companionship Platform :hugs: :couple: :two_women_holding_hands: :two_men_holding_hands:

 Zelta is an Azure-powered AI application that creates meaningful relationships through personalized interactions.
 Built on a sophisticated multi-agent architecture, it offers emotionally intelligent companions that learn and evolve with each user.